sevdanurcopur/sevdanurcopur/README.md

 # 💫 About Me:

 👋 Hi!
-I'm Sevda Nur Çopur.
-🌟 With a degree in Industrial Engineering, I have a strong passion for data science, machine learning, deep learning, and NLP.
-I'm continuously honing my skills in these fields and staying at the forefront of innovation.
-🚀 Always eager to take on new challenges, I love exploring the limitless possibilities that data and AI can bring.
-📫 Feel free to reach out to me at sevdanurcopur@gmail.com.
+I'm Sevda Nur Çopur. <br><br>🌟 With a degree in Industrial Engineering, I have a strong passion for data science, machine learning, deep learning, and NLP.
+I'm continuously honing my skills in these fields and staying at the forefront of innovation.  <br><br> 🚀 Always eager to take on new challenges, I love exploring the limitless possibilities that data and AI can bring.  <br><br> 📫 Feel free to reach out to me at sevdanurcopur@gmail.com.

 ## 🌐 Socials: